dexterous/pypiserver-on-the-cloud/README.md

 ------
 Runs the WSGI application in `wsgi.py` using the bottle runner embedded in `pypiserver` in the `web` process.

 Uploaded packages are stored in `~/data`.
-Since heroku does not persist any of the directories on a dyno, you will lose packages between deployments.
+Since heroku does not persist any of the directories on a dyno, you will lose packages between `heroku push`s.
 Need to figure out a better solution for this.